audetcameron/netlify-nuxt-cms/content/blog/2021-05-13-my-new-example-blog.md

 ---
-title: My New Example Blog
+title: Hi There, I'm Cameron!
 description: A wicked cool server-less CMS
 ---
 Some Body copy